ruiBarbosa03/ruibarbosa/README.md

 Might also start a random themed blog.

 INTENT:
--> Will use HTML, CSS & PHP to get things running.
 -> Try out bootstrapping for some pazaz - reactive stuff, make it look good and clean -> Firebase DB for blog content
 -> Looking for more stuff to add :)